List of Star Trek: Enterprise characters: Thy'lek Shran

 The final episode of Enterprise, entitled "These Are the Voyages...", takes place a few years in Enterprise's future, where Shran has a wife, Jhamel (an Aenar whom Shran had earlier befriended) and a daughter, Talla.
 In 2161, Shran once again enlists Captain Archer's aid when Talla is kidnapped by criminals who think Shran has stolen a priceless artifact from them.
 This request comes as a surprise to Archer, as Shran was believed killed several years earlier.
 Shran later reveals that he had faked his own death in part to protect his family from criminal elements Shran had worked for after leaving the Andorian military.
 Talla is successfully rescued from Rigel X, but the kidnappers later attack and board Enterprise; Commander Tucker sacrifices his own life to stop them.

-The USS Shran fought in the Battle at the Binary Stars.
+The USS Shran, a Federation Starfleet vessel named after him, is part of the Battle at the Binary Stars depicted in the Star Trek: Discovery episode of the same name.

 Apocrypha

 In the novel The Good That Men Do (by Andy Mangels and Michael A. Martin), Shran has a significant role.
 He is not, as "These Are the Voyages..." suggests, married to Jhamel (the events of that episode are said to be largely faked), although he has a latent telepathic bond with her.
 They do not have any children, although by the end of the novel Shran joins Jhamel's bonding group, so Talla could conceivably be born "for real" sometime later.
 Shran aids Enterprise crew in recovering a group of Aenar who had been kidnapped for use as slaves by the Romulans (the episode's use of Talla as a substitute in the holographic coverup is to prevent the exposure of Section 31's mission into Romulan territory to recover the Aenar).
 Shran's telepathic bond with Jhamel is employed to search for the Aenar and recover them from Romulan custody.

 Unlike in the episode, the criminals who board Enterprise are not looking for Shran, and do not think he has stolen anything from them; the pirates were actually hired by Archer to fake Trip's death, by giving Trip an excuse to sacrifice his own life to stop the pirate "attack".
 Shran's ultimate fate is unknown, although the novel leaves open the possibility that he could rejoin the Andorian military (as the series itself suggested).

 Also, in the novel, Shran has a different full name: Hravishran th'Zoarhi.
 This was done in order to give Shran a name more in line with those used by Andorian characters in other Trek novels.
 In the novel The Romulan War: Beneath the Raptor's Wing, also by Michael A. Martin, the word Thy'lek is said to be the Aenar form of Shran's name.

 Manny Coto, showrunner for Star Trek: Enterprise in its fourth season, has said that if the show had survived to a fifth season, Shran would have joined the crew of the Enterprise (NX-01).